hamishtodd1/hamishtodd1.github.io/ga/epga3d/README.md

 ## What is this?

-Just a visualization of Elliptic Projective 2D geometric algebra.
-You can consider it the algebra of the gnomonic projection.
+A visualization of Elliptic Projective 3D geometric algebra.
+It's quite an interesting space, considered by Hestenes to be the best for projective geometry.

+Certainly it's an interesting space for visualizing 4D polytopes.
+The polytope is the 48-cell.
+Controls are:
+``
+ W   T   I
+ASD FGH JKL
+``

 ## License?